Spinal Cord Stimulator Implant: Risks & Side Effects

 These new signals essentially override or scramble the pain signals.
 Instead of pain, your brain perceives a gentle tingling or fluttering sensation called paresthesia.
 For many people, this new sensation is much more pleasant and manageable than the chronic pain they were feeling before.
 Newer SCS systems can also provide pain relief without this tingling feeling, giving you more options for comfortable, long-term relief.

-Understanding the Potential Risks of Spinal Cord Stimulators
+What Are the Risks of a Spinal Cord Stimulator Implant?

 While spinal cord stimulation can be an incredible tool for managing chronic pain, it’s important to go into the process with a clear understanding of the potential risks.
 Like any medical procedure, it isn’t without its downsides.
 Being fully informed helps you and your doctor make the best decision for your health and sets realistic expectations for your recovery and long-term results.
 This conversation is a key part of your care, ensuring that you feel confident and prepared for the journey ahead.